Clouds and other changes: The Volcano

-The video was finalized for a commission where it accompanied the musical composition Elektra for electronic violin and live processing by the composerKnut Vaage, performed by Victoria Johnson.
-It has been shown as a projection in various contexts, sometimes alone and sometimes with a musician performing in a dialectic relationship with the video.
+Over the years it has been shown as a projection in various contexts, sometimes alone and sometimes with a Victoria performing in a dialectic relationship with the video.

 The work was later remade for a stripped LCD screen for the exhibition The ritual of walking in a circle in Bergen in 2012

 See also the blogpost Askefast